WE ALL NEED GUIDANCE

 New Day Counseling offices are located @ 123 N. Converse Street.
-Someone will greet you at the double doors and there is a door bell on the right hand side.
-This is a secure entrance and is only for those with a counseling appointment.
+You will be greeted at the double doors and there is a door bell on the right side.
+This is a secure entrance for those with a scheduled appointment.
 All other visitors should go the North entrance of First Baptist and the Welcome Center is located off St. John Street directly across from Barnet Park.
 All mail correspondence should be sent to Attention: New Day Counseling c/o First Baptist Church – 250 East Main Street – Spartanburg, SC 29306

 How do I make an appointment?

-To schedule an appointment, please call 864-699-4290.
+Our services are available to FBS members and to the public.
 Your call is completely confidential and will be answered directly or returned by the close of the next business day.
-Once an appointment is made, an Intake Form will be e/mailed to you to complete online.
+Once contact is made, an Intake Form will be emailed to you to be completed online.
 Please save your completed forms as attachments and return them by email as soon as possible.
 Upon receipt of your completed forms, our office will contact you to schedule your session.

 Our calendar is usually filled; we want to be as accessible to as many as possible that request our services.